fatzzi/notes/std::function.md

 };
 ```

 Since it captures x, you cannot store this in a function pointer.
 In std::function<int(int)>, however, can store it.
+Following are some examples of how std::function can be used.

 ## Storing a Functor
 ``` cpp